rbtylee/AmberResources/README.md

 A collection of [Amber Programming Language](https://amber-lang.com/) libraries and other resources.

-Amber is under active development and currently only in a beta release.
+Amber is under active development and is currently only in a beta release.
 All amber code in this repo has been tested on the latest Official Release.
 I expect some breakage with future releases.
 Please report any breakage issues you find.
 This is still a work in progress.

 ## Why Amber

 > Amber is a next step in making the shell scripting more accessible and more maintainable.
-It's foundation is to solve the problems that couldn't be solved with just Bash and too clunky to use Bash library for.
+Its foundation is to solve the problems that couldn't be solved with just Bash and too clunky to use Bash library for.
 >
 > I think that it would lower the bar to enter Linux ecosystem and make is easier to organise and maintain scripts.
 Furthermore I believe that Amber will improve the developer experience when writing scripts that manage necessary workflows.
 >